mmambrose/proto-pipelines/README.md

 <h1>Prereq</h1>

-Application jar file and manifest in S3 bucket in AWS.
+Pipelines use S3 resource to get an application jar file and manifest.
+This could be replaced by other means of getting release artifacts (github release, etc.).

 <h1>Pipeline 1 (app-to-pcf)</h1>